In this chapter, we will present some debugging tactics to troubleshoot problems in OP5 Monitor.

-A logfile is a file that records either events that occur in an operating system or other software runs, or messages between different users of a communication software.
+A log file is a file that records either events that occur in an operating system or other software runs or messages between different users of communication software.
 This information is very useful when you need to troubleshoot.
-However it might generate a lot of data depending on the configured log level.
+However, it might generate a lot of data depending on the configured log level.
 This text will also cover which logfiles contain which type of information.

-We have based the paths presented below on a CentOS 6 installation.
-There may be differences on CentOS 7, so we are revising as we move the Monitor Appliance to that version.
+We have based the paths presented below on an RHEL 6 or CentOS 6 installation.
+There may be differences on RHEL 7 or CentOS 7, so we are revising as we move the Monitor Appliance to that version.

 The table shows the available modules and their log files.

 Note that enabling Reference will add a reference to the concerned file into the log message.
 Please be aware that this is a costly operation, and that it only applies to configuration files in '

 |Monitor aspect||Module||Log configuration file||Default logfile path||Default debug level||Default reference*||Content|

 |Business service||Synergy||/opt/synergy/etc/config.lua||See Syslog.||See Syslog.||See Syslog.||Only on/off configuration available, everything else managed by syslog-ng.|

 |SMS||-||/etc/smsd.conf||/var/log/smsd/smsd_trouble.log||Notice||-||Only available if smart_logging is enabled.
 Smart_logging creates a separate log file for errors in order to clearly|

 These tables show the logging levels and labels.
 Each level will automatically include all less granular levels.
 That is: if the debug level is set to Warning, then Warning, Error, and Critical events will all be logged.